x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mailbox-migration/migrating-imap-mailboxes/migrating-imap-mailboxes.md

 Here are a few limitations to be aware of:

+- Microsoft’s data migration tool is currently unaware of tools enforcing messaging records management (MRM) or archival policies.
+Because of this, any messages that are deleted or moved to archive by these policies will result in the migration process flagging these items as "missing".
+The result is perceived data loss rather than actual data loss, which makes it much harder to identify actual data loss during any content verification checks. <br/><br/>Therefore, Microsoft strongly recommends disabling all MRM and archival policies before attempting any data migration to mailboxes.

 - You can only migrate items in a user's inbox or other mail folders.
 This type of migration doesn't migrate contacts, calendar items, or tasks.

 - You can migrate a maximum of 500,000 items from a user's mailbox (emails are migrated from newest to oldest).